Andrew H. Denker

-Andrew Henry Denker (October 17, 1840 – November 13, 1892) was a German-born American businessman and politician was a business parter of Henry Hammel.
+Andrew Henry Denker (October 17, 1840 – November 13, 1892) was a German-born American businessman and politician was a business partner of Henry Hammel.
 He and Hammel, his brother-in-law, ran hotels and owned an extensive spread of agricultural property that eventually became the city of Beverly Hills, California.

 Personal life

 Denker was born in Brunswick, near Bremen, Germany, on October 17, 1840, a farmer's son.
 He began working in a shop in Brunswick, but in 1857 he sailed for New York City, where he again found employment in a store, then beginning a small business of his own.
 In 1863 he voyaged to San Francisco via the Panama Isthmus, soon prospecting for minerals in Arizona and New Mexico.
 He entered Los Angeles afterward, penniless, but found employment as a clerk in a hotel first named the Lafayette, then the Cosmopolitan and finally the St. Elmo Hotel.
 At that time it was owned by Kohl, Dockwiler and Fluhe, but later it became the property of Hammel and Denker.

 Denker was married to Louise A. Ruellan of France, sister to Marie (above), and they had five children, Marie (later Mrs. Louis Lichtenberger), Antoinette (Mrs. George Lichtenberger), Leontine and Isabel, and Louis.
 They lived at 223 West 24th Street.

 Denker died on November 13, 1892, at the Rodeo de las Aguas ranch, the diagnosis being Bright's disease.

-His will provided for legacies to his family, identified in the Herald at the time as wife Louisa A. and children Mary M. Lichtenberger, Antoinette Lichtenberger, Leontine V. Denker, Isabella C. Mayer and Louis A. Denker, and two brothers and a sister.
+His will provided for legacies to his family, identified in the Herald at the time as wife Louise A. and children Mary M. Lichtenberger, Antoinette Lichtenberger, Leontine V. Denker, Isabella C. Mayer and Louis A. Denker, and two brothers and a sister.
 His estate was estimated informally to be about a million dollars.